Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - Inside the containers you can install various 'docker images" or packages
 - **Using Docker**
     - Create a new linux VM
-    - If you want to use internet on the container then add an inbound security rule in Azure
+    - If you want to use internet on the container then add an inbound security rule in Azure VM to allow to keep port 80 open